You must have access to a Linux server with a standard user account that has sudo privileges.

 s: Setting this to “apache” will automatically configure Bold BI with the Apache server.

-IMPORTANT: If there are any existing applications running on the Linux machine using Apache, set the “-n” value to false and configure Apache manually.
+IMPORTANT: If there are any existing applications running on the Linux machine using Apache, do not set the “-s” value and configure Apache manually.

 sudo bash install-boldbi.sh -i new -u www-data -h http://linux.example.com -s apache